morphx666/Perceptron/README.md

 - The user defined line equation (blue)
 - The line equation "found" by the algorithm (red)
 - The frames/second
-- The number of iterations the training algorithm has been executed
+- The number of times (iterations) the training algorithm has been executed
-- And the runtime
+- The total runtime

 ### The dots on the screen